waylaidwanderer/node-chatgpt-api/README.md

   // Your OpenAI API key
   openaiApiKey: '',
   chatGptClient: {
-    // Parameters as described in https://platform.openai.com/docs/api-reference/completions
+    // (Optional) Parameters as described in https://platform.openai.com/docs/api-reference/completions
     modelOptions: {
       // The model is set to text-chat-davinci-002-20230126 by default, but you can override
       // it and any other parameters here
       model: 'text-chat-davinci-002-20230126',
-      // default temperature is 0.7, but you can override it here
+      // The default temperature is 0.7, but you can override it here
       temperature: 0.7,
     },
     // (Optional) Set a custom prompt prefix.
 As per my testing it should work with two newlines
     promptPrefix: 'You are not ChatGPT...\n\n',
-    // Set to true to enable `console.debug()` logging
+    // (Optional) Set to true to enable `console.debug()` logging
     debug: false,
   },
   // Options for the Keyv cache, see https://www.npmjs.com/package/keyv